 To reach previous years’ partners, or organizations with whom you have a relationship but have never partnered with your event, use email list, geofencing, and retargeting campaigns.
 These work in this case because you already have usable data from them, such as cookies, email addresses, and street addresses.

 Campaign goals for exhibitor and sponsor targeted campaigns are harder to track, as the final conversion almost always comes through during a direct sales conversation with a member of your team.
 However, exhibitor and sponsor facing campaigns play an important role in boosting the visibility of your event, and if your exhibitor prospects see the effort you're making to get them to the show, they can be sure you're working hard to make sure the right attendees will be there.

 Retargeting campaigns offer robust options to drive attendee registration.
-Using audience segments, you can run attendee registration campaigns as unique as your event, and you’re only limited by your imagination.
+Using audience Groups, you can run attendee registration campaigns as unique as your event, and you’re only limited by your imagination.

 Keep in mind that the above only scratches the surface of the campaigns you can run for your event.
 For example, you can combine campaign ideas as well to create early bird cart abandonment campaigns or last chance special event campaigns.
 If you have a dedicated Feathr Customer Success Manager, schedule a strategy call for a more in depth conversation about what might work well for your event.